2015 Summer Internship Program in Research for Graduate Students

 - Current full-time enrollment in a doctoral program in any of the areas specified above.

 - Completion of at least two years of coursework toward the Ph.D. or Ed.D. prior to the program start date.

-The main criteria for selection will be scholarship and the match of applicant interests and experience with participating ETS mentors and projects.
+The main criteria for selection will be scholarship and the match of applicant interests and experience with the research projects.
 For specific descriptions of internship projects, review the application.